Call Or Text:

 California

 California has the most food banks out of all the states in the U.S., placing it at the top of the list for food waste mitigation efforts and second for highest repurposed food waste.
-As part of its effort to reduce food waste in California, a law was passed that requires people and organizations throughout California to separate organic material from other garbage.
+As part of its effort to reduce food waste in Los Angeles and California, a law was passed that requires people and organizations throughout California to separate organic material from other garbage.

 Illinois